stwunsch/gr-nacl/README.md

 gr-nacl: GNU Radio data encryption module
 ========
 GNU Radio module for data encryption using NaCl library
+**MAC OS X Setup**
+This is a fork of the original repo created by Stefan Wunsch.
+It was altered to compile under MAC OS X with GnuRadio installed via Macports.
+To install, follow the altered Install guide.

 **Features**
 The gr-nacl module for GNU Radio provides functionality from the NaCl crypto library implemented with the fork libsodium (see section 'Dependency' for more information).
 This contains public-key and secret-key encryption.
 The difference is explained, e.g., on Wikipedia [0].
 The implementation is based on encryption of messages, which are passed in GNU Radio via the message system.
 Check out the GNU Radio documentation for further information [1].
 Furthermore, a byte stream encryption method via tagged streams is implemented.